iwoty/eisenhower_matrix/README.md

 ### `todo_item.py`

-This is the file containing an todo_item business logic.
+This is the file containing a todo_item logic.

 ### Class TodoItem